HIPAA Compliance is Needed for Emailed Appointment Reminders

 Twice in the past few weeks I have received appointment reminders or scheduling information from doctors via email — via insecure, non-HIPAA-compliant email.

 An email message contains identifying information: my email address and my name.
 The appointment email messages also contain information about “the past, present, or future provisioning of health care to an individual” … me!
 Taken together, this means that these email messages are ePHI (more details – what is ePHI?) and needed to be secured in a HIPAA compliant manner.

 That they were not compliant was obvious to me:

 - One came from the doctor’s personal Gmail account — nothing from Gmail or Google Apps is compliant.

 - The other came from an automated system, but landed in my INBOX as a regular looking email and TLS encryption was not even used for delivery I checked … here is how you can check).

 Of course, since email security is what we do for a living here, I asked each of these practitioners about it … for their own sake and the sake of their other patients if nothing else (I was not really concerned about my privacy with respect to these items, but that doesn’t mitigate the need for compliance).

 The Gmail Case

-In the first case, where the doctor was emailing appointment information from Gmail, she honestly had no clue that (a) this was not secure, and (b) that she even had to consider the security of this with respect to HIPAA.
+In the first case, where the doctor was emailing appointment information from her personal Gmail, she honestly had no clue that (a) this was not secure, and (b) that she even had to consider the security of this with respect to HIPAA.
 She also realized that she needed to update a lot of other things for compliance, as she had been so focused on her work that compliance was not on her radar.
 We see that a lot with small practices!